"BLT" Board, Love, and Train

 How long will my dog have to stay?

-A minimum of one month is the recommended time period for our train and board program to allow us to build a trusting relationship with your dog; however we will also keep dogs for shorter lengths of time to keep your dog's training tuned up while you're out of town!
+We will accept dogs into the program for any length of time, but for extensive training progress we recommend one month to allow us to build a trusting relationship with your dog; We are also happy to keep dogs for shorter lengths of time to keep your dog's training tuned up while you're out of town!

 Will my dog's training in the program be effective after they return home?